einarhaaland/robot-caretaker/README.md

 - **Controller** or **Robot Controller**
     - This is a script that tells the robot what to do.
 - **Motion-Function**
-    - A function motor-setting sequences resulting in an animation/motion.
+    - A function of motor-setting sequences resulting in an animation/motion.
 Use motor_set_position_sync() once every keyframe to avoid async issues.
 - **Instruction**
     - What the robot will perform e.g wave, smile, cheer...
 - **MoodCard**
     - The cards/button in the frontend you click to make the robot perform an instruction

 # To Forkers:
-*I recommend to look at and re-implement/revert commit `55d7766aae460bb51158d65ffc621db554ca462b` to make application more secure.*
+*I recommend to take a look at and re-implement/revert commit `55d7766aae460bb51158d65ffc621db554ca462b` to make application more secure.*